 Removing lead wires from pacemakers and defibrillators is a delicate process.
-They don’t easily pull out, since they get tightly attached to the heart and the veins through which they travel on the way to the heart.
-The longer leads have been implanted the more tightly attached they get.
-Special tools and techniques are used to extract leads safely and effectively.
+They don’t easily pull out.
+This is because they get tightly attached to the heart and veins through which they travel on the way to the heart.
+The longer leads have been implanted, the more tightly attached they get.
+Cardiologists use special tools and techniques to extract leads safely and effectively.

 The most common reasons for recommending lead extraction are:

 - multiple abandoned leads.